Easter Plays

 1975 "Thirty Pieces of Silver" by Charles Stewart Black, was performed in the Church, using the steps at the front.

-For most years since then, Chapel Players have presented an Easter Play during Holy Week, for a couple of nights.
+For many years up until 2018, Chapel Players have presented an Easter Play during Holy Week, for a couple of nights.

 Sometimes the play has also been taken to other local Churches as well, such as to Stonebroom Methodist, Somercotes